Control outbound spam in Office 365

 What admins can do to control outbound spam

 Enable notifications when an account is sending spam or shut down.
 Administrators can get bcc’ed whenever a message is marked as outbound spam and sent through the High Risk pool.
 By monitoring this mailbox, an admin can detect if they have a compromised account in their network or if the spam filter is mistakenly marking their email as spam.
-More information on setting up the outbound spam policy can be found here.
+You can find more information on setting up the outbound spam policy here.

 Manually review spam complaints from 3rd party email providers.
 Many 3rd party email services like Outlook.com, Yahoo and AOL provide a Feedback Loop where if any user in their service marks an email from our service as spam, the message is packaged up and sent back to us for review.
 To learn more about sender support for Outlook.com, click here.